c0d3z3r0/ctf-backend/README.md

 Since we use a git-hook you just need to do a `git pull` inside the base directory.
 When there are no errors, that's all you have to do :-)

+A backup of your database will be stored at `/srv/ctf-backend/db.sqlite3.bak`.

 ~~~sh
 cd /srv/ctf-backend
 git pull